 A zirconia restoration can be cemented with any luting cement.
 The process of seat zirconia restorations is less technique-sensitive.
 In contrast, lithium disilicate restorations are bonded to the tooth structure with a resin cement.

 Lithium disilicate can be etched and bonded to the tooth, increasing the crown strength.
-There are a lot more steps in the bonding process, making this more technique-sensitive.
+The bonding process has many more steps, making it more technique-sensitive.

 ZIRMAX M

-At Burbank Dental Lab, we offer a variety of options when it comes to zirconia restorations.
-Our ZIRMAX M brand offers a high flexural strength of 1000MPa and is one of the most durable options available.
+At Burbank Dental Lab, we offer a variety of zirconia restoration options.
+Our ZIRMAX M brand has a high flexural strength of 1000MPa and is one of the most durable options available.

 When compared to other zirconias on the market, ZIRMAX M offers 25 percent more translucency.